Skip to content

 Socks – wool is best, acrylics next best, cotton is bad and must be avoided.

 Warm pants – avoid jeans.
-The cotton gets wet, does not dry quickly, and wicks heat away from
+The cotton gets wet, does not dry quickly, and wicks heat away from the body)

 Long underwear, tops and bottoms